mapbender/mapbender-documentation/en/customization/templates.rst

 Create your own bundle
 ~~~~~~~~~~~~~~~~~~~~~~

 User bundles are stored in the src-directory.

 This is how the structure can look like:

 .. code-block:: bash

  src/Workshop/DemoBundle/
                     WorkshopDemoBundle.php
                     /Resources
                                   /public
                                          demo_fullscreen.css
                                   /image
                                              workshop.ico
                                              workshop_logo.png
                                              print.png
                                              ...
                                   /views
 					/Template
                                              fullscreen_demo.html.twig
                         /Template
 		                DemoFullscreen.php

+The following files have to be altered for design changes:

+* twig - changes the structure (e.g. - delete a component like the sidebar)
+* demo_fullscreen.css  - change colors, icons, fonts

 Create a new namespace
 **********************

 The file WorkshopDemoBundle.php creates the namespace for the bundle and refers to the template and to your css-files.